Smiling Pretty: Tips and Tricks

-1. Tilt your head a bit as you pose.
+Tilt your head a bit as you pose (above right).
 "Most people don't have perfect symmetry to their faces or smiles," says Elena Castaneda, president of New York Image Consultant.
 Your smile may be more flattering if you're not facing the camera straight on, she says.
 Look at photos of yourself and study the ones you like in order to see which angle best accentuates your grin.

 New York City photographer John Dolan suggests you keep moving while being photographed so you'll look natural in wedding portraits.
 Holding the same pose for every shot can make your expression appear stiff.

 - Chrissy Teigen and John Legend Are Expecting Another Boy!

 - My Wedding Venue Has a Bridal Suite.
 Should I Plan to Get Ready There?